 "We've come a long way, down a long road that nobody thought we'd ever come down," outfielder Josh Reddick said, already soaked with champagne in the clubhouse.
 "We're here to play to November.

 "I think we're going to do great -- we've played well against everybody this year.
 I don't think it's going to be any different, just a bigger stage."

-In the celebration, the A's did the "Bernie Lean" and sprayed endless amounts of champagne on each other and anybody near that clubhouse and threw multiple pie into multiple faces (including manager Bob Melvin as a new target) and everything was just as raucous as you could
+In the celebration, the A's did the "Bernie Lean" and sprayed endless amounts of champagne on each other and anybody near that clubhouse and threw multiple pie into multiple faces (including manager Bob Melvin as a new target) and everything was just as raucous as you could imagine.

 They were celebrating the playoff berth--and celebrating each other and the miracle they'd just pulled off.